ntop/ntopng/doc/src/clickhouse/historical_flow_explorer.rst

 .. note::

-   ClickHouse support is available on all ntopng versions, however, the historical flows explorer is only available in version Enterprise M or above.
+   ClickHouse support including the Historical Flows Explorer is only available in ntopng Enterprise M or above.

 The explorer is available from the main menu, under the Dashboard section.